cocos/cocos-docs/en/asset-manager/bundle.md

 - **Resources**: All resources in the folder and the related dependent resources outside the folder are placed in the `import` or `native` directory.
 - **Resource Configuration**: All resource configuration information including path, type, and version information is merged into a file named `config.json`.

-The structure of the Asset Bundle directory generated after build is shown below：
+The structure of the Asset Bundle directory generated after build is shown below:

 ![export](bundle/exported.png)